 One of the most controversial, discussed (though rarely researched), and disruptive trends in performance management is the elimination of ratings.
-We found that 20 percent of companies worldwide and 13 percent of ASEAN companies have done so.
+We found that 20 percent of companies have done so.
 This shift was particularly common in rapidly changing markets: China and India, and the professional services and technology industries.
+What's the impact?
 Is this a sign of progressive action or of a retreat from solid practice?

-When ratings are eliminated, the impact on performance management effectiveness is relatively slight-just a 7 percent boost was observed across the globe.
+When ratings are eliminated, the impact on performance management effectiveness is relatively slight-just a 7 percent boost.
 However, it was linked to a sizeable increase in leader quality and bench strength as well as two forms of gender diversity.
 Companies that drop ratings have more women leaders as high potentials and at senior levels.
 Removing ratings appears to reduce diversity-limiting bias.